brycycle99/nba_dashboard/README.md

 ## ⚠️ Notes

--`NBA Stats API sometimes throttles or returns empty data—refresh or retry if needed.` -`Pull requests and issues are welcome!`
+-NBA Stats API sometimes throttles or returns empty data—refresh or retry if needed.
+-Pull requests and issues are welcome!
--`Credit to JP Hwang's [blog post](https://www.jphwang.com/posts/interactive-basketball-data-visualizations-with-plotly/) for inspiration and plotting logic!`
+-Credit to JP Hwang's [blog post](https://www.jphwang.com/posts/interactive-basketball-data-visualizations-with-plotly/) for inspiration and plotting logic!